sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 {% include "/includes/youtube.md" %}

 > From a developer's perspective, the use of stubs enables them to develop their software, "without caring too much about external details".
 Imagine a developer working on this "Low value invoices" requirement.
 The developer knows that the invoices will come from the database.
-However, while developing the main logic of the requirement (i.e., the filtering logic), the developer "does not care about the database"; they only care about the list of invoices that will come from it.
+However, while developing the main logic of the requirement (i.e. the filtering logic), the developer "does not care about the database"; they only care about the list of invoices that will come from it.
 >
 > In other words, the developer only cares about the existence of a method that returns all the existing invoices.
 In object-oriented languages, that can be represented by means of an interface:
 >